NCRC NOTICE:

 Please note that you will need an “Adoption Certificate” in order to take the Korean Police Missing Persons DNA (KNPA) Test, at either a Korean Police Station, or at a Korean consulate in your home country of adoption (or current residence).
 An Adoption Certificate is not an historical document — it only certifies that you are an Adoptee who is eligible for this test.

-NCRC has included the APPLICATION for this Adoption Certificate — please see the first PDF linked above.
+NCRC has included the APPLICATION for this Adoption Certificate — please see NCRC’s link above.

 Adoption Certificates are also required for various forms of birth family search in Korea — however NCRC has not yet specified how to apply for these other types of Adoption Certificates (as of July 31st, 2025).